baumgast/gene_transcription_SMC_ABC/README.md

 - Matplotlib

 Installing and updating the [Anaconda Python distribution](https://www.continuum.io/) should provide all requirements.
 It might be necessary to manually install ipyparellel via `conda install`.

+## Visualisations

+Jupyter notebooks include plots and corresponding code to create those plots.
+Necessary data is included in the respective folders **experimental_data** and **simulations**.